The hosts of CTV’s The Social and I had lots of fun decoding wine labels to find the secret info you can use to buy better wine.

 Or try the new brand of wine snobbery which is to take pot shots at old wine snobbery.
 Wines named Meat Market Red, Fat Bastard, Space Shuttle White, Love Goat Blush, Good Ordinary Claret, Plonque and Rude Boy Chardonnay are created for this sole purpose.
 One British supermarket has even created a line called “Great with Chicken” “Great with Pizza & Pasta” and “Great with Curry.”
 There’s even one called “Great with Friends”—which is should concern those who actually to stop to think about it.

-Louis M. Martini Cabernet Sauvignon 2014
+Louis M. Martini Sonoma County Cabernet Sauvignon

 Sonoma County, California, United States